SherG/cool-iron/blog/chatgpt-google-code-red.md

 ## Engaging and Conversational

 ChatGPT is engaging and fast.
 "Assistant," (as ChatGPT prefers to be called) seems confident and produces well-formed sentences and paragraphs, even when its answers are partially wrong.
-And it can respond in dialogue, to correct itself.
+And it can respond in dialogue.

-People are using it to generate documents, including essays, contracts, and video scripts.

-After querying ChatGPT, you don't need to click through search results to find a suitable answer.
+After querying ChatGPT, you don't need to click through results to find a suitable answer.
 The bot just delivers its answer, saving you time.
 It's easy to see the appeal.

 But ChatGPT doesn't _index_ content or crawl the web.
-It has a different mission from Google, and for that reason the idea of it demolishing Google's ad revenue seems fanciful.
+It has a different mission than Google, and for that reason the idea of it demolishing Google's ad revenue seems fanciful.

 ## A new Google Search interface?